UPPMAX/R-matlab-julia-HPC/docs/julia/intro.md

 # Why Julia?

 !!! info "Learning outcomes for today"
     - When Julia is and isn't the right tool
-    - How to load Julia modules
+    - How to load cluster modules providing Julia
     - How to use Julia environments, and why
-    - Familiarize with Julia packages installation with `Pkg`
+    - Get familiar with `Pkg`, installing and managing Julia packages
-    - Acquire the knowledge of writing batch scripts for running Julia
+    - How to write batch scripts for running non-interactive Julia jobs
-    - Discover and explore the different Julia parallelization tools
+    - How to work interactively with Julia on the clusters

 !!! info "This will be on Friday"
+    - Explore different Julia parallelization tools
     - Learn how Julia supports GPU computing
-    - Gain knowledge on how to run ML jobs in Julia
+    - How to run ML jobs in Julia

-!!! info "Your expectations?"
+!!! info "Not covered in this course"

-    - Find best practices for using Julia at Swedish academic clusters
-    - Get the hang of packages functioning
-    - Use the HPC performance with Julia

-    **Not covered**

     - Improve Julia *coding* skills
-    - Other clusters
+    - Other clusters or systems

 ## Why it was created